aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 A `DynamoDBTableEncryptionConfig` object provides the list of Scan Beacons for the table associated with an operation.
 Various Request and Response objects are transformed, based on these Scan Beacons.

+It should be noted that primary keys cannot be scan beacons, both because primary keys are not encrypted and because scan becaons are designed to create false duplicates.

 The basic user experience is this
 1. User constructs a client object, registering Gazelle intercepts